Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 One problem in particular (the equivalent of std::unique in TMP) was giving me trouble.
 I tried to implement a particular function to help me with this and to my complete surprise was actually working, but found out that kvasir.mpl's INTERFACE ( not the implementation) wasn't supporting this functionality.

 ## November 2019
 I wanted to experiment with this newly found discovery and see where it lead to.
-If it didn't found something worthwhile, I wouldn't be writing a blog about it.
+After a lot of trial and compiler error novel, I was able to reproduce most of the other type-based meta-programmaing libraries's functionalities.
+I was also able to create something new that require some explanation but if it didn't found something worthwhile, I wouldn't be writing a blog about it.

 ## Now let me be clear about some things before I continue.
 1. If you want to learn TMP : Learn kvasir.mpl or boost.mp11 or boost.hana first.